 - 8.1.1 Headspace sampling is essentially a separation technique in which volatile material may be extracted from a heavier sample matrix and injected into a gas chromatograph for analysis. - 8.1.2 The composition of a biological sample containing volatile compounds may be highly complex containing water, alcohol, and other biological materials.
 If we inject such a sample directly into a typical GC injector and column, we would get a particularly dirty spectrum as a result. - 8.1.3 A lot of time may be wasted in producing a chromatogram by eluting compounds that we have no interest in.
-Furthermore, many of these compounds may not be suited to gas chromatography and will gradually contaminate the system or even react with the stationary phase in the column so their presence is unwelcome. - 8.1.4 If we put a biological samples into a scaled vial and heat it to a constant temperature for a period of time, what happens to the volatile molecules in the sample inside the vial?
-The more volatile compounds will tend to move into the gas phase (or headspace) above the perfume sample. - 8.1.5 The more volatile the compound, the more concentrated it will be in the headspace. - 8.1.6 Conversely, the less volatile (and more GC-unfriendly) components that represent the bulk of the sample will tend to remain in the liquid phase.
-Thus, separation has been achieved. - 8.1.7 If we can extract some of the headspace vapor and inject it into a gas chromatograph, there will far less of the less-volatile material entering the GC column - 8.1.8 A headspace sampling system automates this process by extracting a small volume of the headspace vapor from the vial and transferring it to the GC column.
+Furthermore, many of these compounds may not be suited to gas altromatography and will gradually contaminate the system or even react with the stationary phase in the column so their presence is unwelcome. - 8.1.4 If we put a biological samples into a sealed vial and heat it to a constant temperature for a period of time, what happens to the volatile molecules in the sample inside the vial?
+The more volatile compounds will tend to move into the gas phase (or headspace) above the perfume sample. - 8.1.5 The more volatile the compound, the more concentrated it will be in the headspace. - 8.1.6 Conversely the less volatile (and more GC-unfriendly) components that represent the bulk of the sample will tend to remain in the liquid phase.
+Thus, separation has been achieved. - 8.1.7 If we can extract some of the headspace vapor and inject it into a gas chromatograph, there will far less of the less-volatile material entering the GC column. - 8.1.8 A headspace sampling system automates this process by extracting a small volume of the headspace vapor from the vial and transferring it to the GC column.

-8.2.1 The Analyst in Training must convey their understanding of the analysis protocol in the Blood Alcohol Analytical Method #1: Analysis for Volatiles by Headspace GC.
+- 8.2.1 The Analyst in Training must convey their understanding of the analysis protocol in the Blood Alcohol Analytical Method #1: Analysis for Volatiles by Headspace GC. - 8.3 Health and Safety Hazards - 8.3.1 This section is covered in section 3.3 of this training manual.